BretFisher/slack-signup/README.md

 Note that when adding 3rd party OAuth options, you need to configure each one.
 Easiest way is to configure via web gui, which will store the OAuth config/secrets in MongoDB under `db.meteor_accounts_loginServiceConfiguration`.
 Optionally, you can configure in-app using the Meteor package `service-configuration`, more info http://docs.meteor.com/#/full/meteor_loginwithexternalservice.

+If storing OAuth keys, you might want to encrypt them.
+There are settings to enable this, and info of how to setup is at `server/server.js`.
+Disabled by default.

 To signin without bothering to configure any of the OAuth's for 3rd party services you can always use username/password by adding `meteor add accounts-password`.

 ## Running in Local Dev